AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

 `<Role>` | `<User name>` | `<Email address>`

-If the email address isn't available, only the role and username are displayed.
+If the email address isn't available, only the role and name of the user are displayed.

 You can also hover over a user in the list to view their username, role, and email address in a tooltip.